Black Hole Superradiance in Dynamical Chern-Simons Gravity: Properties of the Superradiant Instability in dCS Gravity

-As expected, the solution is dominated by the $\ell=1$ part of $\varphi_0$, leading to a cloud that is still shapped like a p-orbital of an electron.
-There will be corrections to this, in the form of additional lower order harmonics introduced by $\delta \varphi$, but these will be subdominant.
+As expected, the solution is dominated by the $\ell=1$ part of $|\varphi_0|$, leading to a cloud that is still shaped like a p-orbital of an electron.
+There will be corrections to this, in the form of additional lower order harmonics, but these will be subdominant.
 Note that the amplitude of $|\delta\varphi|$ is significantly suppressed compared to that of $|\varphi^0|$.
 This can be seen from considering the solution in Eq.~\eqref{dCSFarSmallx} and observing that in addition to the suppression by $\zeta\chi^2$ and the additional factor of $r^{-1}$ compared to the background solution, there is an overall factor of $\omega^2k$ in the coefficient $\Omega_1^\fz$.
 This factor is $\mathcal{O}(\mu^3)$.
-All together, this gives an overall suppression of $\mathcal{O}(10^{-9})$ for the chosen values of $\mu, \zeta$ and $\chi$, which is what we observe for the $\ell=1$ mode, shown on the left.
+All together, this gives an overall suppression of $\mathcal{O}(10^{-9})$ for the chosen values of $\mu, \zeta$ and $\chi$, which is what we observe for the $\ell=1$ mode.

 Lastly, we consider the time evolution of the solution.
-Taking the same buffer zone approximation discussed above, Fig.~\ref{fig:timeevol} compares the growth of $\varphi_0$ to that of $\delta\varphi$ on the equator for the $\ell = 1$ (left panel) and $\ell=3$ (right panel) modes.
+Taking the same buffer zone approximation discussed above, the right panel of Figure \ref{fig:l1l3dCS} compares the growth of $\varphi_0$ to that of $\delta\varphi$ on the equator for the dominant $\ell = 1$ mode.
+Observe that for $\ell=1$ the growth of the instability is dominated by $\varphi_0$, again aligned with our expectations of the behavior of the field.

-Observe that in the $\ell=1$ case the growth of the instability is dominated by $\varphi_0$.
-The $\ell=3$ mode is smaller than the $\ell=1$, but it becomes dominated by $\delta \varphi$ at some finite time, because the $(\ell-2)$th contribution to $\delta \varphi$ dominates over the $\ell$th contribution of $\varphi_0$.
 Although not shown in the figure, there is a large time (about $t/M \sim 10^{22}$, corresponding to $t \sim 10^9$ years, or roughly $10\%$ of a Hubble time, for a $M = 10^6 M_\odot$ black hole) at which $\delta \varphi$ dominates over $\varphi_0$ and our perturbative expansions cease to be valid.
 This, however, will typically occur after the superradiant instability is quenched due to the draining of spin angular momentum from the background black hole.